 The biggest hurdle that most people face when buying a home is the down payment.
-For some people, it could take 5 years or longer to raise enough for a 5% down payment on an average priced home.
-However, the USDA Rural Housing Loan is a much better solution that is available to thousands of potential borrowers.
+For some people, it could take 5 years or longer to raise enough for a 5% down payment on an average-priced home.
+However, the USDA Rural Housing Mortgage is a much better solution that is available to thousands of potential borrowers.

 How They Work